taleo/taleo.github.io/README.md

 Markers can also be barcodes.
 An example is provided in `index.html`.
 Barcodes represent a number as a symbol created based on a matrix.
 It is better to choose barcodes with a matrix that has the highest level of hamming distance (see [this table](https://github.com/artoolkit/artoolkit-docs/blob/master/3_Marker_Training/marker_barcode.md)), so camera can recognize it better.
 Barcodes markers, based on their matrix, have a specified and variable maximum number of possible generated markers.

-TL;DR: barcode markers are defined by a matrix that will set specific limits on: detection precision by the camera and maximum number of possible generated markers.
+TL;DR: barcode markers are created based on a calculus with a matrix, and that will set specific limits on: detection precision by the camera and maximum number of possible generated markers.

-Keep in mind to avoid, if possible, white/transparent color in barcode markers too (this is not confirmed on barcode markers but based on empirics).
+Keep in mind to avoid, if possible, white/transparent color in barcode markers too.

 - Barcode marker generator: (http://au.gmented.com/app/marker/marker.php)
 - Important informations on barcode markers: (https://github.com/artoolkit/artoolkit-docs/blob/master/3_Marker_Training/marker_barcode.md)